ENGINEERING – Learn how to make cryptosystems to encode and decode messages.

 Pre Class Preparation:

-Some materials are required.
+Some materials for building cryptosystems are required.
 These include:

 • 3 small cups per person.
 These cups must have a lip that is visible when cups are stacked.
 Small Styrofoam cups work great for this purpose.